 Queen - A Night At The Opera

-Having released Sheer Heart Attack the year before - the album where it all came together for the early Queen era, they spread their wings still further on the follow-up A Night At The Opera.
-Full of incredible songs written by all four members and sung by three of them, studio trickery and a whole range of styles, it is a masterpiece.
+Having released Sheer Heart Attack the year before - the album where it all came together for the early Queen era - they spread their wings still further on the follow-up A Night At The Opera.
+Full of incredible songs written by all four members and sung by three of them, laden with studio trickery and a whole range of styles, it is a masterpiece.
 And, of course, while its sheer ubiquity makes us take it for granted, Bohemian Rhapsody remains pretty much the greatest six minutes of music ever created.

 Key Track: Bohemian Rhapsody